 Abstract: The article tries to pinpoint a collective complex

-capacity to relate symbolically with life has been lost.
-Symbolic poverty
+symbolically with life has perished.
+Symbolic poverty denotes a deficiency

-signifies a deficiency of spiritual relatedness.
-As a compensatory
+of spiritual relatedness.
+As a compensatory measure, many strange

-everyday indoctrination.
-Most conspicuous is the inability to accept suffering,
+to indoctrination.
+Most conspicuous is the inability to accept suffering

-relating symbolically to the dark side of existence.
-A new attitude toward evil and the destructive forces is called
+dark side of existence.
+A new attitude toward evil and the destructive

 Keywords: suffering, evil, symbol, ritual, welfare state, Earth-Mother, Chuang-tzu.

 General consciousness in the Western world is ensnared by an idealistic and naive form of morality.
-Conscious moral standards are today conditioned by an unconscious complex, which could be characterized as a grand mother-myth.
+Conscious moral standards are today conditioned by an unconscious complex similar to the mythic Great Mother.
 Current political consciousness embraces the vision of a world-encompassing benign community.
 All the earth’s inhabitants shall be won over to the cause of democracy, welfare, and market economy.
 A future global society is envisioned as a good mother and a safe garden for its children.
-Accordingly, all of earth’s inhabitants have the right to the boons of the welfare state.
-The other side of existence, the dark forces of unconscious nature, including the unpredictable “powers of the divine”, have today been shut out from collective awareness.
-Instead there is a one-sided focus on the “good life” and worldly goods and chattels.
-Accordingly, people have become quite materialistic and fixated on material welfare, forgetting about the spiritual side of existence.
+Accordingly, all of earth’s inhabitants have the right to the blessings of the welfare state.
+The other side of existence — the dark forces of unconscious nature and the unpredictable “powers of the divine” — is dispelled from collective awareness.
+Instead there is a one-sided focus on the “good life”; “worldly goods and chattels”.
+People have become quite materialistic and fixated on material welfare, forgetting about the spiritual side of existence.
 This is the expression of a resurgent mother complex.